baekwun/SpendSense/README.md

 - **Ledger** — log income and expenses by category, grouped by day.
 Tap any entry to see details.
 - **Payslip tracker** — enter your payslip (basic pay, deductions, absences, OT, etc.) and get your net pay calculated automatically including all standard deductions.
-- **GoTyme bucket split** — any income can be automatically split across your named savings buckets by percentage, so you always know exactly how much goes where.
+- **savings bucket split** — any income can be automatically split across your named savings buckets by percentage, so you always know exactly how much goes where.
 - **Graphs** — donut charts for expense breakdown and income sources, bar chart for income vs expense per month, and a net flow line across 6 months.
 - **Offline-first** — all data is stored locally on your device via IndexedDB.
 Entries made without internet are tagged and auto-sync to Google Sheets when you're back online.
 - **PWA** — installable on Android and iOS.
 Opens fullscreen with no browser UI, feels like a native app.